amosproj/amos2022ss02-audit-chain/Blockchain/Documentation.md

 A database organizes data into tables, whereas a blockchain organizes data into chunks (blocks) that are strung together, as the name suggests.
 When implemented in a decentralized manner, this data structure creates an irreversible data chronology.
 When a block is filled, it becomes permanent and part of the chronology.
 When each block is added to the chain, it is given a specific time stamp.

+To run and manage the network in production, we have to create the first block of our own with all the characteristics of the chain.
+To do that we need to involve laying the foundation for the receiving information.
+It is at this stage that encrypted token (known as cryptocurrency) would be used to activate the power required to make sure that the persistence of the communication of the nodes remains intact.

+After running and managing the network, we need to activate an application on the blockchain network.
+This is a ready-to-use application server.
+Each of your applications would have to be hosted on the main blockchain in this case.
+It is suggested that you initialize hybrid solutions, which are apps that are both on-chain and off-chain entities, on the cloud server.

 The Blockchain can also be seen as a vertical stack, where the top of the stack is the most recent block and the bottom is the genesis block.

 ### Blockchain Components: